 Condensate is a low viscosity hydrocarbon, which can dilute heavier oils that are too viscous to transport via pipeline.
 In Alberta, most production from the oil sands is blended with condensate (typically in the ratio of 1 barrel of bitumen with 0.4 barrels of condensate) to make a suitable blend for pipeline specifications.

 Unlike oil and natural gas, which are exported to distant markets often at discounted prices, a significant portion of Canadian condensate demand is satisfied by imports, which helps to establish premium product pricing.
-Seven Generations expects the demand for condensate to exceed local supplies for the foreseeable future.

 Gas Marketing and Transportation